raghabendra-dash/StoreRating-App/README.md

 ## About The Project

 Store Rating WebApp is a platform where users can rate stores and store owners can get insights about their ratings.
-It features role-based dashboards for Admins, Normal Users, and Store Owners, each with specific functionalities.
+It features role-based dashboards for Admins, Normal Users and Store Owners, each with specific functionalities.

 ---